“I’m not touching you, I’m not touching you, I’m not touching you.”

 “Stop touching me!”

-“That’s it!” our dad declares, “Tanner, we are switching seats so you two will leave each other alone.”
+“That’s it!” our dad says, “Tanner, we are switching seats so you two will leave each other alone.”

 “But I wasn’t doing anything!”